-Guardiola handed starts to close-season signings Mario Gotze and Thiago Alcantara for the clash at the Allianz Arena, with Gotze making his debut.
+Guardiola handed starts to offseason signings Mario Gotze and Thiago Alcantara for the clash at the Allianz Arena, with Gotze making his debut.
 Nurnberg coach Michael Wiesinger kept Hiroshi Kiyotake on the bench.

-Bayern unsurprisingly controlled the opening stages of the game, keeping possession from their Bavarian neighbours with ease as they probed for the opening goal.
+Bayern unsurprisingly controlled the opening stages of the game, keeping possession from its Bavarian neighbor with ease as they probed for the opening goal.

 However, it was the visitors - who have not won at Bayern for 21 years - who almost broke the deadlock against the run of play after 15 minutes as Daniel Ginczek’s thunderous strike was tipped onto the crossbar by Bayern goalkeeper Manuel Neuer.

 Wingers Ribery and Robben both threatened for Bayern in glimpses, and the home fans thought they should have been awarded a penalty in the 24th minute.
 Mario Mandzukic was bundled over by Marvin Plattenhardt, but the hosts’ protests were waved away by referee Felix Zwayer.

 Bayern did not have to wait long for a penalty though as the official pointed to the spot seven minutes later after Robben was brought down while chasing a throughball.

 However, David Alaba’s weak effort from 12 yards was saved comfortably by goalkeeper Raphael Schafer.

 The home side continued to dominate all aspects of the match after the break but for all their attacking intent, struggled to break down the stubborn Nurnberg defense.